SquarePenguin101/www.squarepenguin.co.uk/content/downloads/mac-os-x.md

 ## More info?

-You can take a look at the [Mac OS X installation page](https://github.com/get-iplayer/get_iplayer/wiki/osx/) in the wiki for a bit more info and for instructions on performing a manual installation.
+You can take a look at the [macOS installation page](https://github.com/get-iplayer/get_iplayer/wiki/osx/) in the wiki for a bit more info and for instructions on performing a manual installation.

 ## Stuck?